 A Roadmap to Finding the Right Mortgage Loan

-The right loan is out there—consider this a roadmap to the front door of your new home.
+The right mortgage loan is out there—consider this a roadmap to the front door of your new home.
+As you’ll have your mortgage for the long term, make sure it will work for you. choosing the right mortgage loan for you.

 What you want and need will be the chief determiners in finding the right loan.
 Try and set some goals for yourself that will help you understand what loan features are most important.
 Think about what kind of lender you’d like to work with; chances are, you’ll be working together for years.
 Some wants and needs to consider are: